mgschoen/prosecco-js/README.md

 });
 ```

-And your app is ready!
+That's it!
+Your app is ready.

 The object with the `text` property is your app's data model.
 You can bind DOM elements to the properties in there.